Multi‑Org Strategy (Region × Project)

 * `acme-trials-apsoutheast`

-Tip: If you need finer granularity (e.g., multiple projects in the same region), extend `<project>` (for example, `women-a`, `women-a2`) while keeping the region tag unchanged.
+Tip: if you need finer granularity (for example, multiple projects in the same region), extend `<project>` (such as `women-a` and `women-a2`) while keeping the region tag unchanged.

 ## Region Selection